-$^{\rm 48}$ All private costs are excluded e.g. motor vehicle purchase.
+$^{49}$ All private costs are excluded e.g. motor vehicle purchase.

 Advanced roading would accelerate identified roading improvements, delivering safety and efficiency improvements sooner.
-This approach would be paid for by reducing passenger transport and TDM investments.
+This approach would be paid for by reducing passenger transport and travel demand management (TDM) investments.
 The reduced passenger transport investment would accommodate current patronage levels but mode share would decline.
 It is assumed that no significant changes to the highway network maintenance regime are required as changes to the network are likely to be marginal over the next decade.